pricarrenho/be-the-hero/README.md

 ## 💻 Project

-[My Trips](https://be-the-hero.pricarrenho.com.br/) was developed to validate knowledge in React.
+[Be The Hero](https://be-the-hero.pricarrenho.com.br/) was developed to validate knowledge in React.

 ---